Mega Man: The Power Battle

 Tile Viewers

 Object / BG Viewers can be accessed from the Test Menu.
-These were likely selectable normally in older builds of the game and were disabled before release.
-They can be enabled by setting their values in RAM using the PAR code FF0CD0, plus the values for each in the gallery below, to the given value to access each viewer.
+These were likely selectable in older builds of the game and were disabled before release.
+They can be enabled by setting RAM address FF0CD0 to the appropriate test ID.

 Controls